auroraGPT-ANL/MCQ-and-SFT-code/README.md

    python src/generate_mcqs.py -m 'alcf:mistralai/Mistral-7B-Instruct-v0.3'
    ```
 By default, the code displays a progress bar.
 You can display informational
-progress messages using the -v / --verbose option or you can suppress all
+progress messages using the *-v / --verbose* option or you can suppress all
-information and progress bar using -q / --quiet.
+information and progress bar using *-q / --quiet*.

 For large numbers of papers, there is a parallel version of *generate_mcqs* with a
--p (--parallel) option to specify the number of threads.
-Default is 4.
+*-p / --parallel* option to specify the number of threads (default is 4).
 For example, to run 8-way parallel:
    ```bash
    python src/parallel_generate_mcqs.py -p 8
    ```
-Other options (-v, -q, -m work the same as with *generate_mcqs*.
+Other options *-v, -q, -m* work the same as with *generate_mcqs*.

 ---